-ARTICLE XIV - COPIES OF CODES
+ARTICLE XIII - COPIES OF CODES FOR PUBLIC INSPECTION

 Sec.
-14-1.
+13-1.
 FILING WITH CLERK OF THE BOARD.
-Not less than three (3) certified copies of each of the codes adopted by reference herein are on file in the office of the Clerk of the Board of Supervisors, and all such certified copies of the codes shall be kept at that office for public inspection while this Code is in force.
+Not less than three (3) certified copies of this Code and of each of the codes adopted by reference herein are on file in the office of the Clerk of the Board of Supervisors, and all such certified copies of the codes shall be kept at that office for public inspection while this Code is in force.

 Sec.
-14-2.
+13-2.
 COPIES OF ORDINANCE FOR SALE TO PUBLIC.
 The Building Official shall maintain a supply of copies of this ordinance for examination and purchase by the public at a price not to exceed the actual cost thereof to the County plus a reasonable handling charge as established by the Building Official.